Frequently asked questions

 How much do sessions cost?
 And do you take insurance?

-Some of our providers are in network with some insurance panels.
+Some of our providers are in the network with some insurance panels.
 This may be listed on their individual provider page.
-If it is not, please contact the provider directly regarding participation on insurance panels.
-We have provided some general guidelines and information around insurance benefits for behavioral health services below:
+If it is not, please contact the provider directly regarding participation in insurance panels.
+We have provided some general guidelines and information about insurance benefits for behavioral health services below:

 Insurance is an agreement between you and your insurance company as to how your counseling will be paid for.
 This benefits agreement can usually be found either on the website of your insurance carrier or by calling the number on the back of your insurance card.
 Insurance may cover some or all of the cost of therapy.
 Please call the number on the back of your insurance card to verify your behavioral health benefits.
 It is helpful to ask the following questions: